 Listening for feelings, needs, and values,

-Helping people form words to express their inner being
+Helping people form words to express their needs and prayers,

 Feeling with and for people to help them feel cared for by you and God.

 Empathy is not weak as some think.
-Let me show you how to use the power of empathy to shepherd difficult people in small groups.
+Let me show you how to use the power of empathy to shepherd people who present difficult behaviors that can disrupt small groups.

 1. Late for Group